-B. Characterizing Cell Tower Traffic using In-cell and Intercell Traffic
+4.2 Characterizing Cell Tower Traffic Using in-Tower and Inter-Tower Traffic

 Existing solutions rarely consider data traffic mobility induced by human mobility, which plays a critical role in prediction according to our measurement.
-To understand the spatio-temporal variates of cell tower traffic, we propose to distinguish in-cell and inter-cell traffic.
-Specifically, instead of considering the traffic of a cell tower $c_i$ at time t (denoted as $x_t(c_i)$ ) as a whole, we propose to decompose $x_t(c_i)$ into in-cell traffic $x_t^A(c_i)$ and inter-cell traffic $x_t^B(c_i)$ , where A is the set of mobile devices residing within the coverage of cell tower $c_i$ , and B stands for the set of mobile devices just entering the coverage of $c_i$ from another cell tower.
+To understand the spatio-temporal varieties of cell tower traffic, we propose to distinguish in-tower and inter-tower traffic.
+Specifically, instead of considering the traffic of a cell tower $c_i$ at time t (denoted as $x_t(c_i)$ ) as a whole, we propose to decompose $x_t(c_i)$ into evisein-tower traffic $x_t^A(c_i)$ and inter-tower traffic $x_t^B(c_i)$ , where A is the set of mobile devices residing within the coverage of cell tower $c_i$ , and B stands for the set of mobile devices just entering the coverage of $c_i$ from another cell tower.
 Formally, let $P_t(c_i)$ be the set of mobile devices at cell tower $c_i$ at time t.
 Then $x_t(c_i) = x_t^A(c_i) + x_t^B(c_i)$ , where $A = P_t(c_i) \cap P{t-1}(c_i)$ and $B = P_t(c_i) \setminus P{t-1}(c_i)$ .

 In particular, if a mobile device traverses several cells in a unit time interval (i.e., half an hour in our case), it will be associated with $c_k$ and put into the set $P(c_k)$ , where $c_k$ is the last cell along its trajectory.
 Accordingly, its traffic during the time interval will be put on the last cell entirely.
-This approximation is feasible since the induced error is ignorable compared with the traffic of a cell tower.
+This approximation is feasible since the most devices (i.e., 82.8 percent) only visit one or two cell in a unit time interval as show in Fig. 6, and the induced error is ignorable compared with the traffic of a cell tower.

-Fig. 3 shows the normalized hourly traffic characteristics of three representative cell towers.
-As shown, the total traffic of all the three cell towers exhibits dramatic temporal dynamics within the day, and the three cell towers demonstrate distinctive in-cell and inter-cell traffic patterns.
-In the first type of cell towers (Fig. 3a), in-cell traffic overwhelms the entire cellular traffic, indicating the total traffic volume is dominated by the Internet access behaviours of a fixed group of users.
-In the second type of cell towers (Fig. 3b), inter-cell traffic takes up a notable portion of the total traffic in the daytime.
+Fig. 5 shows the normalized hourly traffic characteristics of three representative cell towers.
+As shown, the total traffic of all the three cell towers exhibits dramatic temporal dynamics within the day, and the three cell towers demonstrate distinctive in-tower and inter-tower traffic patterns.
+In the first type of cell towers (Fig. 5a), in-tower traffic overwhelms the entire cellular traffic, indicating the total traffic volume is dominated by the Internet access behaviours of a fixed group of users.
+In the second type of cell towers (Fig. 5b), inter-tower traffic takes up a notable portion of the total traffic in the daytime.
 These type of cell towers are likely to be located in places with continuous and intensive mobility in the daytime, e.g., shopping malls.
-In the third type of cell towers (Fig. 3c), inter-cell traffic surges during the morning and evening rush hour and lunch time.
+In the third type of cell towers (Fig. 5c), inter-tower traffic surges during the morning and evening rush hour and lunch time.
 A cell tower at public transportation hubs within the city may demonstrate such a traffic pattern.